MichaelCurrin/badge-generator/docs/development/shields-io.md

 - https://img.shields.io/static/v1?label=Foo&message=Baz-Baz&color=blue

-You can actually omit color but it displays better if you set it explictly.
+You can actually omit color but it displays better if you set it explicitly.

 ## Tags vs releases